 Care must still be taken when setting up P2P protection

-Professional expertise is required to manage the day to day administration, including membership and claims services.
+Professional expertise is also required to manage the day-to-day administration of the fund, including membership and claims services.
 A mutual manager with insurance and reinsurance experience can provide this expertise.
-There are a number of organisations that specialise in this sort of service and they often collaborate with the members to help enhance and develop their capabilities in operating the mutual.
-Actuarial, insurance/reinsurance, accounting and taxation expertise is also required intermittently to ensure it remains fully funded.
+There are also a number of organisations that specialise in these services and they often collaborate with members to improve and develop their capabilities so they can help operate the mutual.
+Actuarial, insurance and reinsurance, accounting and taxation expertise is also required from time to time to make sure the fund remains fully funded.

 It can also be challenging for a new P2P mutual to find the right people to support their AFS licence.
 Securing the right responsible managers is critical and if that’s not possible, partnering with someone who holds an AFS licence with the right authorisations is the best option.

 If you need advice on a P2P mutual structure or would like access to our broader networks to investigate the viability of establishing one, contact Charmian Holmes.
 We’d be happy to help.